 Late in 2004, construction began on the decline for the Favona underground operation.
 While some ore was mined during construction, full ore production from stopes began in 2006.
-Currently Favona ore and Martha ore are both fed to the processing plant and treated alternately.

-The Trio project is situated under Union Hill and comprises the Union, Trio and Amaranth veins.
+The Trio project is situated under Union Hill and is working the Union, Trio and Amaranth veins.
 Construction of two development drives, 590 metres and 790 metres in length, began in 2010.
 Access to the Trio Mine is through the Favona portal.
 The Trio project will produce around 1 million tonnes of ore for approximately 200,000 oz of gold at 6-7 grams per tonne average grade.

 In mid 2013 the Favona and Trio underground mines had just over 34 kilometres of drives and were approximately 360 metres below the surface.